zzhangjii/learning-library/ApplicationIntegration-labguide.md

 13. Click the *Save* button to safely store away your updates.
 (Saving often is a great idea.)

-## Implement the Submit Request Event:
+## Implement the Submit Request Event

 14. Let’s work on the Submit Request start event so the store manager can initiate a new order request: